Early Childhood Jewish Education

 Hebrew College's Early Childhood Institute, founded in 1987, is dedicated to expanding and deepening the Judaic and pedagogic knowledge and skills of early childhood educators.
 Our certificate, degree and professional-development programs reach out to many communities within and beyond the Greater Boston area.

-Graduate credits earned toward the Certificate in Early Childhood Jewish Education may be applied toward the Master of Jewish Education, upon approval of the academic advising faculty.
+Graduate credits earned toward the Certificate in Early Childhood Jewish Education may be applied toward the Master of Jewish Education.
 Additional application materials are required for admission to the MJEd program.

 - For undergraduate credit: associate's degree or its equivalent, or requisite educational experience

 - For graduate credit: bachelor's degree from an accredited four-year college or university

 - Completed application and fee

 - Official transcripts of all previous undergraduate and graduate study